mtazzari/galario/docs/index.rst

 How to fit some data with |galario|: check the :doc:`Getting started example <quickstart>`.

-Details on image orientation, coordinate systems and other assumptions: see the :doc:`Technical requirements <technical-requirements>`.
+Details on image orientation, coordinate systems and other assumptions: see the :doc:`Technical specifications <tech-specs>`.

-Some recipes for the CPU/GPU management: see the :doc:`Cookbook <cookbook>` with useful code snippets.
+Useful recipes for the CPU/GPU management and the model image creation: see the :doc:`Cookbook <cookbook>` with many code snippets.

+Detailed documentation of each Python and C++ function: see the :doc:`Python-API <py-api>` and :doc:`C++ API <C++-api>` pages.

 License and Attribution
 -----------------------